 Group 1.
 Dukes County, Upper Cape and Mid-Cape Directors

 Group 2.
-Nantucket County, Lower Cape and At Large Directors
+Nantucket County, Lower Cape Directors and an At Large Directors

 Group 3.
-Small, medium and large company Directors
+Small, Large firm Directors and an At-Large Director

-No one may serve more than two (2) consecutive terms as a Director, including Secretary/Treasurer, or serve more than nine (9) consecutive years as an Officer and/or Director.
+No one may serve more than two (2) consecutive terms as a Director or serve more than nine (9) consecutive years as an Officer and/or Director.
 A tenth (10th) consecutive year, however, may be served by the position of the Immediate Past President.
-The Immediate Past President shall be disqualified from serving as an Officer or Director for the twenty-four (24) months following the end of their term.
-Serving multiple terms shall be considered a consecutive period unless one remains inactive, not serving for a period of at least twenty-four (24) months.
+The Immediate Past President shall be disqualified from serving as an Officer or Director for the twenty-four (24) months following the end of their term unless appointed by the Board of Directors under these Bylaws to fill the role of the Immediate Past President Serving multiple terms shall be considered a consecutive period unless one remains inactive, not serving for a period of at least twenty-four (24) months.

-Officers and Directors shall take office upon the commencement of the first day of the forthcoming fiscal year and shall continue in office until their successors are elected and installed.
-Upon election, all incoming officers and directors must attend leadership orientation prior to taking office.
+Officers and Directors shall take office upon the commencement of the first day of the forthcoming fiscal year and shall continue in office until the end of the fiscal year of their elected term or until their successor is duly qualified and elected. .

 Credentialing of Officers and Directors.

-The Officers and Directors of the CCIAOR shall be elected by a vote of the REALTOR® Members in accordance with the provisions of Article XI, Section 9 of these Bylaws and upon completion of the credentialing procedure set forth below.
+The Officers and Directors of the CCIAOR shall be elected by a vote of the REALTOR® Members in accordance with these Bylaws and upon completion of the credentialing procedure set forth below.
+The Leadership Development Committee shall qualify candidates for the ballot, oversee the election process and ensure compliance with these Bylaws.

 Candidates for Office.

-Any person interested in becoming a candidate for Officer or Director or NAR Director, must submit a petition with the signatures of at least twenty-five (25) REALTOR® Members of the CCIAOR to the Membership Secretary no later than sixty (60) days prior to the Annual Meeting.
-No one will qualify as a candidate if they do not submit their petition to the Membership secretary prior to sixty (60) days of the Annual Meeting
+Any member who is eligible pursuant to these Bylaws may submit a petition with the signatures of at least twenty-five (25) REALTOR® Members of the CCIAOR to the Membership Secretary no later than sixty (60) days prior to the Annual Meeting and shall appear on the ballot for the eligible position.

+The Leadership Development Committee ("LDC”) shall meet at least fifty (50) days prior to the annual meeting to determine the candidates for the ballot.
+The LDC shall place on the ballot for election by the members at least one eligible member, pursuant to these Bylaws, for each open Officer and Director position.
+All eligible petitioned candidates shall be automatically placed on the ballot.
+The LDC shall have discretion to place additional candidates for any and all positions.

 Credentialing Process

-The Membership secretary of CCIAOR shall be the coordinator, along with the CEO, of all submitted petitions for elected office.
-The Membership secretary and CEO shall qualify, not select, candidates for office.
-The Membership secretary and CEO shall present to the Secretary/Treasurer and President a list of qualified candidates for Officer and Director positions no later than 45 days prior to the annual meeting date.
+The Leadership Development Committee, with assistance from the CEO and his or her designee, shall be the coordinator, along with the CEO, of all candidates for elected office.
+The Leadership Development Committee shall present to the Board of Directors the candidates for Officer and Director positions no later than forty (40)days prior to the annual meeting date.

 Notice of Qualified Candidates

-No later than forty (40) days prior to the annual meeting date, a list of all qualified candidates shall be provided to the Board of Directors and the Election committee.
 No later than thirty (30) days prior to the annual meeting, the list of all qualified candidates shall be provided to all members of CCIAOR, setting forth the time, place, and other pertinent details of the annual meeting and election process.

 Election Process:

-The Election of Officers and Directors and the office of NAR Director, shall take place at the Annual Meeting.
+The Election of Officers and Directors shall take place at the Annual Meeting.
 The procedure for conducting the elections will depend on the number of candidates for each position.

-The Election/Voting Committee shall be in charge of the Election/Voting process under the supervision of the CEO and the Board of Directors.
-They will arrange for the electronic voting process, they will prepare the petitions for the candidates to use for signatures, and they shall inform the membership of electronic voting and meeting date, of the election process.
-The Election committee shall hold a minimum of one membership meeting prior to the beginning of the electronic voting.
-This is for the express purpose of giving the membership access to the candidates for questions and information.
+The candidates shall be provided with an opportunity to address the membership live before the election.

 Ballot